AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

     If this flag is placed, it means that you are trying to reduce the intake.
 Hence, exceeding the target value means that you have not achieved your goal.
 If this flag is absent, it means that you are trying to increase the intake.
     It is considered achieved if you exceed the target value indicated.
 * CALORIES: Your target value for calories intake, in terms of calories.
-The target value must be a positive integer.
+The target value must be a positive integer up to the value 999999.
 * PROTEIN: Your target for protein intake, in terms of milligrams.
-The target value must be a positive integer.
+The target value must be a positive integer up to the value 999999.
 * CARB: Your target value for carbohydrate intake, in terms of milligrams.
-The target value must be a positive integer.
+The target value must be a positive integer up to the value 999999.
 * FAT: Your target value for fat intake, in terms of milligrams.
-The target value must be a positive integer.
+The target value must be a positive integer up to the value 999999.

 You can create one or multiple nutrient goals at once with this command.